anishjha93/zerocode-wiki/YAML-DSL-For-Test-Scenarios.md

 + `status`: An http status code e.g. 200 is OK, 201 is CREATED etc.

 ## Using JayWay JSON Path Between The Steps
-The JSON Path can be used to pick an element/field and reuse it in subsequent steps In the below test scenario, please have a look at the 2nd step's `verifications` block where various JSON Paths are used to pick/reuse the desired fields rather than hard-coding.
+The JSON Path can be used to pick an element/field and reuse it in subsequent steps.

+In the below test scenario, please have a look at the 2nd step's `verifications` block where various JSON Paths are used to pick/reuse the desired fields rather than hard-coded values.

 ```yaml
 ---
 scenarioName: As simple GET request response Multi STep